seme4/ssi-consultancy/DeployerDeveloperReview.md

 using a new module mod_authz_host.
 It then comments that "For compatibility with old configurations, the new module mod_access_compat is provided".

-The deployers guide should state what web servers are supported, and also what others sameAs Lite is known to run on.
+The deployers guide should state what web servers are supported, and also what others sameAs Lite is known to run under.

 ### Decide what MySQL versions are to be supported